 Appropriately Uses Anti-Psychotic Medication

-This indicates the percentage of long-term patients which were administered antipsychotic medication.
-Excessive reliance on these medications may mean a nursing home is using these medications to subdue residents in situations where such medications are not medically indicated.
-Nevertheless, some nursing homes may need to rely more on these medications due to an increased number of patients suffering from dementia.
+This statistic is an indication of the percent of long-term residents which were administered antipsychotic medication.
+High levels of antipsychotic drug use may mean that a nursing home is using these drugs to control patient behavior in scenarios where such drugs aren't medically required.
+However, some facilities may need to rely on these drugs due to having more patients suffering from cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of patients prescribed antianxiety medications.
-Antianxiety drugs are administered to residents experiencing depression and anxiety.
+This indicates the percentage of patients who were prescribed antianxiety medications.
+These drugs are generally used to treat residents suffering from depression and anxiety.

 Managing Depression Among Residents